rakushoo/heroku-buildpack-LilyPond/readme.md

 ## Usage

-NOTE: The C app being deployed with this buildpack needs a makefile that will specify the build rules of the project.
+NOTE: There must be a .ly file in the root directory of the app to trigger the LilyPond installation.

 <br>$> heroku create myapp_name -s cedar
-<br>$> heroku config:add BUILDPACK_URL=https://github.com/atris/heroku-buildpack-LilyPond.git
+<br>$> heroku config:add BUILDPACK_URL=https://github.com/rzil/heroku-buildpack-LilyPond.git

 # create your app, see test-app for an example